 The second thing that you can do is consider changing their status on your relationship ladder.
 For years, you could have thought of them as your number one friend and placed them on the very top of your relationship ladder.
 Then, all of a sudden, they are no longer available to you the way they were due to life circumstances, and you feel hurt.
 What can you do?
 You can consider changing their status on your ladder.
 Moving a friend down a couple of rungs on the ladder does not mean that you don’t care about them anymore.
 It means that you change the expectations for that friendship and adjust them to meet the current status based on what’s going on in life.
 When you feel hurt, it’s easy to think of just throwing a friend off the ladder entirely, but it’s really not necessary in most cases.
 Unless a friend has intentionally hurt you or intended you harm, all you really need to do is lower them a couple of rungs on the ladder while both of you are doing your own thing, and check-in with them from time to time to see if they want to update the blueprint for the relationship.

 Sometimes, you have to jockey more than one friend’s position on your ladder.
 There are occasions in life where you reach a point that older friendships are outdated and just not serving you to lift your highest potential.
 There is nothing wrong with this, and it should actually be embraced as a healthy part of evaluating the value of your relationships, and how much you’ve grown and evolved.

 I have another bestie that I’ve known since the sixth grade and she lives in another state.
 We’ve spent more time apart then together.
-We managed to stay connected and now consider ourselves to become full fledge sisters.
-We flown across the country to see each other during crisis times and for major celebrations like a graduation.
+We managed to stay connected and now consider ourselves to become full-fledge sisters.
+We flew across the country to see each other during crisis times and for major celebrations like graduation.
 We sent cards when snail mail became practically obsolete.
 We are even connected on a psychic level now.

 Who is on your ladder and is the current status working for you, or does it need a little adjusting?